seanpmaxwell/code-divider/README.md

 Your markers are replaced in place with formatted headers.
 That’s it!

-Run it again after changing a setting such as the character limit and the headers it generated earlier are re-centered to match.

 You can target a file or a folder.
 Folders are searched recursively.

 ```bash